 Flexural modulus of elasticity means the stress equation applied to the material along the axis of the sample tested and deformation determined on the same axis.
 It is also called young’s modulus and elastic modulus.
 The flexural modulus of elasticity is determined using Hooke’s law.

 In Hooke’s law, force is applied to an object which extends it and puts on a behavior pattern using a stress-strain curve in the elastic deformation region.
-The dimensions, such as length and thickness, also play a major role in determining the extension of the force.
+The dimensions, such as length and thickness, also play a significant role in determining the extension of the force.

 Flexural modulus is an important mechanical property for selecting the material, product design, and performance analysis.